SoftUni-Internal/interactive-content/EN/00-Encapsulation/07-Homework.md

 Chicken produces eggs as follows:
 - The first 6 years, it produces 2 eggs per day [0 - 5]
 - The next 6 years, it produces 1 egg per day [6 - 11]
-- And after that it produces 0.75 eggs per day
+- After that, it produces 0.75 eggs per day

 ## Step 1.
 Encapsulate Fields
 Fields should be **private**.

-Leaving fields open for modification from outside the class is potentially dangerous.
+Leaving fields open for modification from outside the class can potentially be dangerous.

-Make all fields in the Chicken class private.
+Make all fields in the Chicken class **private**.

 In case the value inside a field is needed elsewhere, use **getters** to reveal it.